A Little About Koinonia Nevada

 Taking The First Steps

 Ready to take the first steps in the process?
 You’ve done some research and some thinking, now it’s time to take those first steps.
-First, start off with giving us a call at 775-826-1113, speak with Angele, our Foster Parent Recruiter; she’ll be able to answer any questions you have.
+First, start off with giving us a call at 775-826-1113 to speak with Lindsay, our Foster Parent Recruiter.
+You can also send her an email at LMorgan@kfh.org.
+She’ll be able to answer any questions you have.

 Official Interview With Our Director

-Once you’ve spoken with our Foster Parent Recruiter and you feel ready to take the next step, we will schedule an official interview with our Nevada Clinical Director.
+Once you’ve spoken with our Foster Parent Recruiter and you feel ready to take the next step, we will schedule an official interview with our Nevada Director/Clinical Director, Sandy Arguello.

 Time For Training

-Once you finished with the interviewing process, and have been determined to be a good match with Koinonia, we will start the process of getting you through the required 40 hours of pre-licensure training.
+Once you have completed the interview process, and have been determined to be a good match with Koinonia, we will start the process of getting you through the required 40 hours of pre-licensure training.

-During the 40 hour training process, you will learn the resources and skills needed to safely foster a child.
+During your 40 hours of training, you will learn the resources and skills needed to safely foster a child.

 Once you’ve completed the state required 40 hours of training as well as the background checks, home studies and paper work, you’ll be ready to start fostering specialized foster children…changing their lives and our world one child at a time!